skillrepos/ccode/labs.md

 ![The /ship command is present](./images/cc38.png?raw=true "The /ship command is present")

 Hit *Esc" to get out of that output.
 Next, verify the agents.
-The old `/agents` wizard has been removed from Claude Code — agents are now managed as plain files (or by asking Claude to create/update them for you).
+Agents are managed as plain files (or by asking Claude to create/update them for you).
 So use the `!` bash shortcut you learned in Lab 1 to list them:

 ```
 ! ls .claude/agents/*